No. 911, 8th Battalion, Cameronians (Scottish Rifles)

 Three Gorman brothers were on active service in the Great War.
 David served with the 3rd Battalion Royal Irish Rifles (No. 6874) and survived.
 James and Charles were both killed.

 James Gorman enlisted in Glasgow, he served with the 8th Battalion Cameronians (Scottish Rifles) and was killed in action on 10 October 1916.
+He had previously served as a Rifleman (No. 5351) with the 1st Battalion Royal Irish Rifles from 1897 until 1909.

 Private James Gorman (No. 911) was 37 when he died and he has no known grave.
 He is commemorated on the Jerusalem Memorial in Israel and in the PCI Roll of Honour for Greenwell Street Presbyterian Church Newtownards.
 His war gratuity was paid to his brother David.